MoussaBoussi/CBDAO-General/README.md

     truffle unbox bree

 To run and test a Solidity contract, you will need to have two things set up: the contract, migration and test files themselves, and the test blockchain.
-We saw how to run the test blockchain in part 2; it’s as simple as opening a second, separate shell and running

     ganache-cli
 This will initiate your test blockchain instance.
 Keep this open and running for the duration of your testing.